These are the faces of some of the US coronavirus victims - KEYT | KCOY

 Knox is survived by his wife, four children and six grandchildren.

 Ron Golden, a “tough-as-nails Marine who was a big teddy bear on the inside,” died after being diagnosed with the virus, according to his sister Minnesota Lt.
-Governor Peggy Flanagan.
+Gov. Peggy Flanagan.

 Just weeks before he was diagnosed with coronavirus, Golden was diagnosed with cancer, which compromised his immune system.
 He was put into a medically induced coma and placed on a ventilator before he died of the virus, Flanagan said.